MicrosoftDocs/SupportArticles-docs/support/mem/intune/restrict-usb-with-administrative-template.md

 After the device configuration profile is deployed to targeted Windows 10 devices, you can verify if it works correctly.

-If a USB device is not allowed, you will see the following error message:
+If a USB device is not allowed to be installed, you will see the following message:

 :::image type="content" source="./media/restrict-usb-with-administrative-template/installation-forbidden.png" alt-text="The installation of the device is forbidden by system policy":::